 “Love before sex.
-I held his hand one night while we fell asleep listening to Pink Floyd.
+We held his hands one night as we fell asleep listening to Pink Floyd.
 Because nothing happened, he kissed me in the morning, saying he now trusted me.
 After that I can’t tell, but teen age love is so powerful.
 Now I’m giving you Mr. Clark’s Shakespeare lesson.”

 “Busted,” someone says.

-“Sorry about the language,” I said to him.
+“Sorry about the language,” I say to him.

-He pulled me aside, wanting to talk about Robby.
-He was smitten.
+He pulls me aside, wanting to talk about Robby.
+He is smitten.

 “I’m so happy to have actual performers in our class.”

 “There’s the drama club.”

 “They’re tedious with their posturing.
 They’ve never performed for thousands of people.”